 I would defiantly recommend Brighton City College for young chefs because they are very flexible with their learning hours; this is why I choose City College because I felt the need to work at the same time.

 I would have to say I have two favourite restaurants in Brighton, both for very different reasons.

 The first is Moshimo, this is because as a child I was always told not to play with my food, but at Moshimo I love the fact the you are encouraged to take food off the forever revolving conveyer belt that produces amazing fresh classics from Japanese cuisine, which is a cuisine I am fascinated with.
 The fresh flavours, spices and cooking techniques are so traditional yet modern in their own way.

 The second is a little restaurant on Western Road called Graze, this is a small fine dining establishment producing what I think is the best quality food in Brighton.
 Seasonal modern British tasting menus feature at Graze, which is a style of dining that has always fascinated me.
 I love that I can get 5 or 6 dishes knowing most of the ingredients are from the UK, with every dish looking as good as they taste.

 If I had to give advice to a home enthusiast it would be to not follow recipes.
 I do agree recipes are a great tool to have in the kitchen, but once you have understood the recipe and why the tastes or textures work together, then recipes should turn from instructions to guidelines, the quicker you put your own interpretation onto a recipe, the better cook you will become.

 After all there are no rules in cooking, as long as you enjoy what you are cooking and more importantly enjoy eating it.

-We wish Charlie all the success with his awards ceremony and we will keep you posted on the results!See the listing for The Pass Restaurant
+We wish Charlie all the success with his awards ceremony and we will keep you posted on the results!Want to know more about The Pass Restaurant?